 Organic Mediterranean-Style Diet

 Nutrients in 2020 discussed how diet and nutritional balance correlated to sleep.
-And while they mentioned a variety of diets that could achieve this, they specifically noted the Mediterranean Diet (high fiber plant-based foods with lean meats and the restriction of low-quality carbohydrates) has been shown to improve sleep quality.29
+And while they mentioned a variety of diets that could achieve this, they specifically noted the Mediterranean Diet (high fiber plant-based foods with lean meats and the restriction of low-quality carbohydrates) has been shown to improve sleep quality for many.29

 Toxic Mold Syndrome

-The Amen Clinics on one of their pages discussing toxic mold syndrome claim toxic mold exposure can cause anxiety and insomnia along with a long list of other symptoms.10 More on the subject of toxic mold syndrome can be found by reading Mold Warriors: Fighting America’s Hidden Health Threat by Ritchie C. Shoemaker.35
+Studies from Japan and around the world claim toxic mold exposure, allergens, and fungi in living or work environments can cause or contribute to anxiety and insomnia along with a long list of other symptoms.10 Many more fascinating details on the subject of toxic mold syndrome can be found by reading Mold Warriors: Fighting America’s Hidden Health Threat by Ritchie C. Shoemaker.35

 Eliminate MSG, and Limit Other Glutamate Containing Foods

-In 2015, published in the Biomolecules journal, researchers discussed the role of excess glutamate and how it is involved in depression and anxiety, which they termed “glutamate dysregulation.”
+In 2015, published in the Biomolecules journal, researchers discussed the role of excess glutamate and how it relates to symptoms such as depression and anxiety, which they termed “glutamate dysregulation.”
 Glutamate is a component of MSG.11

 In a 2013 Nutrition journal article, researchers sought to assess whether monosodium glutamate (MSG) intake is linked to sleep-disordered breathing.
 This Jiangsu nutrition study analyzed 1227 Chinese participants and found that MSG intake was associated with higher incidences of snoring and a high probability of sleep-disordered breathing, especially in those with body weight less than 23 Kg.36